 It's important for the appellant (i.e., the person pursuing the appeal) to understand that 1) an appeal does not afford them the opportunity to re-argue their case and 2) the three-judge panel considering their appeal does not serve as a quasi-jury.
 In other words, an appeal is not a trial.
 That is, an appeal does not reconsider the facts of a case.
 Instead, it is an examination of the legal correctness of the lower court's rulings.

 Appeals are highly complicated matters governed by a complex set of regulations set forth in the Florida Rules of Appellate Procedure.

 The federal courts also provide for appeals, but the procedures set forth in the Federal Rule of Appellate Procedure are very different from the Florida rules.
 Future posts will now take a closer look at the topic of criminal appeals, as well as what appellants can anticipate going forward.

-At the Law Offices of Horwitz & Citro, P.A., P.A., we have over three decades of experience handling appeals in both the state and federal courts.
+At the Law Offices of Horwitz & Citro, P.A., we have over three decades of experience handling appeals in both the state and federal courts.
 As such, we know what it takes to draft a highly persuasive appellate brief and present a compelling oral argument to the court.
 Please visit our website to learn more about our commitment to helping clients find relief under the law.